Spencerville Church exists to make Jesus better known and better loved. That’s it. That’s our mission.

 The Sabbath is one of the original gifts to humanity at the creation of the world, along with marriage.
 It remains God’s holy day, set apart from all other days as a time to be reminded to worship the one true creator God.
 The Sabbath is part of the perfect law of God.
 (Genesis 2:3; Exodus 20:8-11; John 14:15)

 The Second Coming of Christ is the most anticipated moment in earth’s history!
 At the coming of Christ, those who have died as friends of Jesus will be raised from their graves to spend eternity with Him.
 Those still living who have accepted Jesus as their Savior and best friend, will also be raised up into the sky to be meet Jesus face to face.
 At the Second Coming, the followers of Jesus will be given new bodies, immortal bodies, the earth will be destroyed, and we will be taken to live with God in Heaven.
 No one knows when this event will occur so we are implored by Jesus Himself to live each day ready for His coming!
 (2 Peter 3:10; John 14:3; Matthew 24: 26, 27; Matthew 25:13; 1 Corinthians 15:51-54)

 “To Make Jesus Better Known and Better Loved.”

-Because we believe He’s returning soon, we feel a sense of urgency to present the Gospel—which literally means, “good news”—to as many people as possible, by whatever means possible.
+Because we believe Jesus is returning soon, we feel a sense of urgency to present this Gospel—which literally means, “good news”—to as many people as possible, by whatever means possible.